hckjck/python-deprecation/README.md

 def a_function_with_deprecated_arguments(arg1, *args, kwarg1=None, **kwargs):
     # Positional argument `arg1` is going to change its type from (int, str) to (None, str)
     if type(arg1) is int:
-        warn('`arg1` of type int is going to be deprecated.', DeprecationWarning)
+        warn('`arg1` of type int is going to be deprecated.', DeprecationWarning, stacklevel=2)

     # Keyword argument `kwarg2` is going to be dropped completely.
     if 'kwarg2' in kwargs.keys():
-        warn('kwarg2 will be deprecated.', DeprecationWarning)
+        warn('kwarg2 will be deprecated.', DeprecationWarning, stacklevel=2)
 ```

 [Full example](./src/deprecate_function_arguments_test.py)